BakermanLP/ProjectPhoenix/README.md

 ## Informations
 Here you'll find everything necessary for the ProjectRETv7Reloaded Modpack for Minecraft 1.7.10

-This are the reloaded version of the ProjectRETv7 Modpack
+This is the reloaded version of the ProjectRETv7 Modpack

 We haven't put a bunch of mods in the mods folder and that's all.